From Zero to an Interactive Social Robot using ROS4HRI and LLMs

 # you might have to change the rights of the folder

-sudo chmod user:user .
+sudo chown user:user .

 mkdir ws